Monarch Butterfly Migration in Michoacan: Family Day Trip from Mexico City

 If you have 3-4 days, combine the sanctuaries with:

-- Patzcuaro - colonial lake town 2 hours west, beautiful at any time of year, magical in early November for Day of the Dead on the lake
+- Patzcuaro.
+Colonial lake town two hours west, beautiful any time of year, magical in early November for Day of the Dead on the lake.

-- Tzintzuntzan - lakeside artisan village near Patzcuaro, known for ceramics
+- Tzintzuntzan.
+Lakeside artisan village near Patzcuaro, famous for ceramics.

 The Bottom Line

 The monarch sanctuaries of Michoacan are one of the great natural wonders of North America, and they are within reach of any CDMX family trip from late November through February.
-The altitude is real, the hike is moderate, the etiquette matters - but the moment your kids see millions of butterflies erupting from a tree is one they will tell their own kids about.
+The altitude is real.
+The hike is moderate.
+The etiquette matters.
+But the moment your kid sees millions of butterflies erupting from a single fir tree is one they will tell their own kids about.
 Plan a January overnight, pack layers, hire horses for the climb, and go.

 Recommended Products